DGretta/Music/niftycase-builds.md

 ## Recommendations by Style:

+**Note on Versioning:**
+- **Version 0 (Percussive):** Foundational exploration of euclidean rhythms and polyrhythmic percussion
+- **Version 1 (Generative):** Evolved system focusing on algorithmic composition and evolving soundscapes
+- Both versions share the Euclidian Circles V2 foundation but explore different musical territories

-**Most Versatile:** The Generative build - can create everything from ambient to rhythmic music **Most Fun:** The Techno build - immediate gratification and dance-ready **Most Experimental:** The Ambient build - perfect for sound design and exploration **Most Musical:** The Melodic build - great for traditional song structures
+**Most Versatile:** The Generative Version 1 - can create everything from ambient to rhythmic music **Most Fun:** The Techno build - immediate gratification and dance-ready **Most Experimental:** The Ambient build - perfect for sound design and exploration **Most Musical:** The Melodic build - great for traditional song structures